About

 How their research is transforming health care

-The Feltus lab and collaborators use computational biology techniques to discover biomarker systems that underly complex traits.
+The Feltus lab and collaborators use computational biology techniques to discover biomarker systems that underly complex traits including cancer, autism, and non-ketotic hyperglycinemia.
 We then hypothesize biochemical mechanisms that drive normal tissue development and how some human tissue shifts to an aberrant state.
-Our target systems are breast cancer redirection, autism spectrum disorder, kidney cancer, and normal brain tissue gene expression states.
-To do this work, we develop cloud based compute systems and adapt extant or develop novel machine learning algorithms to detect genetic patterns associated with specific biological conditions.
+To do this work, we have developed cloud based compute and storage systems and adapt or develop novel artificial intelligence/machine learning algorithms to detect genetic patterns associated with specific biological conditions.

 News and media related to Dr. Feltus’ research